1931 Polish census: By voivodships

-Mother tongue controversy
+Mother tongue question

 The census used the concept of mother tongue and religion to classify the respondents, rather than nationality.
-The 1921 census had included a nationality question which was replaced in the 1931 census by the "mother tongue" question; this change was protested by Ukrainians and Jews among others, many of whom were bilingual or trilingual.
+The 1921 census had included a nationality question which was replaced in the 1931 census by the "mother tongue" question; this change was consistent with prior census policy of Russia, Germany and Austria surveying Polish lands.
+Many residents were bilingual or trilingual.
 Moreover, many Jews by religion - almost 12% - considered Polish to be their mother tongue in 1931.
 However, a higher percent of Jews by religion - over 25% - considered themselves to be ethnically (or in terms of national identity) Poles, according to the previous census of 1921.
-Thus the number of Jews by religion increased as a percentage of the population in the 1931 survey, relative to the numbers of Jews as an ethnicity in the 1921 Census.
+Thus the number of Jews by mother tongue increased as a percentage of the population in the 1931 survey, relative to the number of Jews as a nationality in the 1921 Census.